Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*

+During the first session, the task given was to get used to github and create a github account.

 ## Summary of learning
 *What did you learn through these exercises*

+Through this exercise I learnt how to fork which creating your own resporitory, how to edit coded files, and the overall fundamental of how github works.

 References